Omycron83/Notes/Life-Meta/Studienplanung.md

 - Auslandsjahr in den USA, dort Projektarbeit
-- Master in England 1 Jahr
+- Master in England: 1 Jahr
 - PhD in ML

-Module:
-Mathe:
-- LinA 1/2
-- Ana 1/2/3
-- WT1/2
-- NuMa I
-- DG1
-- Funktionalanalysis I
-- NlOpt 1/2

-- Machine Learning 1-X, 2-X